International students have faced particular hardship in relation to their housing during the COVID-19 crisis. Here is

-For further information you can also call the Service NSW hotline number (13 77 88) or subscribe to the Study NSW mailing list.
-The hotline number can also offer further information about other measures, including medical, mental health, legal and emergency support.
+You can also call the Service NSW hotline number (13 77 88) or subscribe to the Study NSW mailing list.
+The hotline number can offer further information about other measures, including medical, mental health, legal and emergency support.

 - Other useful information and support